minjoong507/Image-Captioning-Transformer/README.md

 - Using [COCO dataset](https://cocodataset.org/#home) 2017 Val images [5K/1GB], annotations [241MB].

 - Please check `config.py`.
-Also, you can train on multi GPU.
+Also, you can train on multi GPUs.

 ## File
 ```